At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 as $\delta\downarrow0$, for some $c>0$, where $\Phi$ is the standard normal cdf.~Noting that $\Phi$ evaluated at the given point is of order $O(\exp\{ - \mathrm{const.} \times (\log \delta^{-1})^2 \})$, the indicator eventually becomes zero as $\delta \downarrow 0$ and thus the proof is complete. \end{proof}

 The minimality constraint (\ref{eq:BU_PhysicalCondition}) will be recovered from the following lemma, together with Proposition \ref{Existence_Prop_MinimalityForCommonNoise}.
-The proof follows by the same arguments as in Proposition 5.3 of \cite{DIRT_SPA}, but we provide the full details for completeness.
-The point is that, unlike the previous lemma, there is no need to isolate the effects of the common and idiosyncratic noise.
+The proof follows by essentially the same reasoning as in Proposition 5.3 of \cite{DIRT_SPA}, but we provide the full details for completeness.
+The main point is that, unlike the previous lemma, there is no need to isolate the effects of the common and idiosyncratic noise.

 \begin{lem} Fix any $t<T$.
-There is a constant $C>0$ such that, for every $\delta>0$ sufficiently small,
+There is a constant $C>0$ such that, for every $\delta>0$ sufficiently small, we have

 whenever $N\geq\delta^{-\frac{1}{3}}$. \end{lem}